mcpichler/rGST-Paris/README.md

 Gottfried Kirchengast: gottfried.kirchengast@uni-graz.at

 ## Suggested Citations
 **This repository:** Pichler, M. and G. Kirchengast, 2025.
 Data processing and figure generation for _A tracable global warming record and clarity for the 1.5°C and well-below-2°C goals_.
-Version 1.0. **TODO: INSERT FINAL URL.**
+Version 1.0.
+Zenodo. [https://doi.org/10.5281/zenodo.15343673](https://doi.org/10.5281/zenodo.15343673)

 **A tracable global warming record and clarity for the 1.5°C and well-below-2°C goals:** Kirchengast, G. and M. Pichler, 2025.
 A tracable global warming record and clarity for the 1.5°C and well-below-2°C goals. _Nat.
 Commun.
 Earth Envir._ **TODO: COMPLETE FINAL CITATION**